General (scope, time limits)

 - Assisting lawyers appointed under the free legal aid system in preparing appeals with relevant legal standards and COI.

 Regarding particularly vulnerable asylum seekers, CPR provides specific legal assistance to unaccompanied asylum-seeking children.
-This includes the presence of one of CPR’s legal officers during the personal interview with SEF (see Legal Representation of Unaccompanied Children) as well as the provision of legal information and assistance in the framework of procedures before the Family and Juvenile Court.
+This includes the presence of a legal officer during the personal interview with SEF (see Legal Representation of Unaccompanied Children) as well as the provision of information and assistance in the framework of procedures before the Family and Juvenile Court.

-In 2019, CPR provided legal support to 1,553 spontaneously arriving asylum seekers in all types of asylum procedures lodged throughout the year, which represents around 90.6% of the total number of spontaneous applications communicated to CPR according to the law (1,714) and 84% of the total number of spontaneous applicants (1,849).
+In 2020, CPR provided legal support to 841 spontaneously arriving asylum seekers in all types of asylum procedures lodged throughout the year, which represents around 94% of the total number of spontaneous applications communicated to CPR according to the law (89) and 84% of the total number of applicants (1,002).

-However, the continued increase of spontaneous asylum applications since 2017 has further exacerbated the pressure on CPR’s capacity and resulted in gaps in the provision of legal assistance at first instance, particularly regarding asylum seekers placed in detention or private accommodation in more remote locations.
-Efforts to reduce such gaps focus, for instance, on the remote provision of assistance (e.g. by telephone and/or e-mail communication).
+The continued increase of spontaneous asylum applications since 2017 worsened the pressure on CPR’s capacity and resulted in gaps in the provision of legal assistance at first instance, particularly for asylum seekers placed in detention or private accommodation in more remote locations.
+Efforts to reduce such gaps focused, for instance, on the remote provision of assistance (e.g., by telephone and/or e-mail communication).
+While the number of spontaneous asylum applications significantly decreased in 2020, the pressure on services did not follow this trend as, for instance, there was an increase in the number of persons undergoing the regular procedure (before the final decision) and cessation procedures requiring legal assistance.
+Furthermore, the coronavirus pandemic posed significant challenges to the provision of assistance due to, inter alia, the lockdowns and nation-wide restrictions to movement, the need to adapt spaces, and work methods (which led, for instance, to a significant reinforcement of remote assistance).

-It should be noted that there are other organisations that also provide legal information and assistance to asylum seekers during the first instance of the regular procedure such as the Jesuit Refugee Service (JRS) Portugal, CNIS regarding unaccompanied asylum-seeking children who were transferred to Portugal in accordance with the “humanitarian clause” of the Dublin Regulation under a pilot project in 2017, and to a lesser extent the High Commission for Migration (ACM) through their National Centres for Migrants’ Integration (CNAIM) and 100 Local Support Centres for Migrants Integration (Centro Local de Apoio à Integração de Migrantes, CLAIM) spread throughout the country.
+There are other organisations that provide legal information and assistance to asylum seekers during the first instance of the regular procedure such as the Jesuit Refugee Service (JRS) Portugal, and the High Commissioner for Migration (ACM) through its National Centres for Migrants’ Integration (CNAIM) and Local Support Centres for Migrants Integration (Centro Local de Apoio à Integração de Migrantes, CLAIM) spread throughout the country and Crescer.
 According to the available information, these services remain residual and mostly focused on integration.

 Legal assistance in appeals